muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 artifacts, since the **Any** possrep is characterized by the union of all other possreps.
 Loosely speaking, it is a `SYS_Object`.

+A `SYS_Object` is any of the following:

+* Any value of any .NET structure type.

+* Any object of any .NET class, in particular `System.Object`, which is the common parent class of all .NET classes.

 ## None / Empty Type Possrep

 A **None** artifact is an artifact that qualifies as none of the other MUON